A Refuge: Arthur Erickson

 Exhibition Opening: Tuesday, May 14, from 6 to 8 p.m.

-The house was converted from conjoined garages: a humble structure taking up a small portion on a large lot, which accommodated a verdant, Japanese-style garden.
+The house was converted from conjoined garages: a humble structure taking up a small portion of a large lot, which accommodated a verdant, Japanese-style garden.
 In 1981, Erickson said: “When I moved into this house, in 1957, I was teaching architecture at the University of British Columbia and collecting pottery.
 The things that surrounded me were more important to me…Architecturally, this house is terrible, but it serves as a refuge, a kind of decompression chamber.
 The nice thing about the garden is that I started it and it’s been doing its own thing ever since.”[1]
+The Arthur Erickson home and garden is owned and operated by the Arthur Erickson Foundation.

 [1] Edith Iglauer, Seven Stones: A Portrait of Arthur Erickson, Architect, 1981, Harbour Publishing/University of Washington Press, pp. 30-31.